Vanilla-OS/handbook/_posts/2022-11-18-first-setup.md

 ![Package Manager](/assets/uploads/first-setup-package-manager.webp)

-**Update**: Due to some issues, the option to install snaps is currently disabled and will be fixed in future.
+**Update**: Due to some issues, the option to install snaps is currently disabled.
+It will be fixed in future.

 ## Applications